CodingNomads/mentor-docs/docs/04_code_labs.md

 * Coding Quizzes (in-course)
 * Labs & Projects (GitHub)

+During your 1:1 calls, **talk with your student about the code they wrote**.
+Discuss labs and project code, ask them _why_ they solved a challenge how they did, and give them hints about other possible solutions.

+In short: **Talk about code!**.
+It really helps.

 ## Why code locally?

 Unlike most online courses, we don't put our focus on an in-browser coding environment.
 Our focus is on: